Lu Junyi

-Lu Junyi is a fictional character in Water Margin, one of the four Chinese great classical novels.
-Nicknamed "Jade Qilin", he ranks second among the 36 Heavenly Spirits, the first third of the 108 Stars of Destiny.
-In some Chinese folk tales derived from the novel, Lu Junyi is a martial arts student of Zhou Tong, who purportedly also trained the Song dynasty general Yue Fei in archery.
+Lu Junyi is a fictional character in Water Margin, one of the Classic Chinese Novels.
+Nicknamed "Jade Qilin", he ranks second among the 36 Heavenly Spirits, the first third of the 108 Heroes.
+In folktales derived from the novel, Lu Junyi is a martial arts apprentice of Zhou Tong, who purportedly trained the Song dynasty general Yue Fei in archery.

 Background

+A late Qing dynasty opera image of (from left to right) Li Kui, Lu Junyi, and Wu Song.

-The novel depicts Lu Junyi as nine chi tall, having eyes that sparkle and the looks and aura of a majestic deity.
-A native of Daming Prefecture (present-day Daming County, Hebei), Lu is a consummate practitioner of martial arts, especially in the use of staff and spear.
-His near-invincibility in combat, impressive appearance and prestigious status as a wealthy squire earn him the nickname "Jade Qilin".
+The novel describes Lu Junyi as a nine chi-tall man with sparkling eyes, and the countenance and aura of a majestic deity.
+A native of Daming Prefecture (大名府; present-day Daming County, Hebei), he is a highly-skilled fighter, specialising in polearms such as the staff, spear / lance, and podao.
+His formidable combat prowess, impressive appearance, and prestigious status as a wealthy squire earn him the nickname "Jade Qilin".